PSingletary/NCSC-pwauditor-1.2.1/readme.txt

 <#
 .SYNOPSIS
-A password audit tool that checks hashes of passwords in AD against weak passwords in blacklists, and looks for duplicated passwords
+A password audit tool that checks hashes of passwords in AD against weak passwords in deny lists, and looks for duplicated passwords

 .DESCRIPTION
-The script checks how many user accounts use a password in the blacklist, how many users that have passwords that never expire and how many passwords are reused between users.
-This information is given for each blacklist file provided.
+The script checks how many user accounts use a password in the deny list, how many users that have passwords that never expire and how many passwords are reused between users.
+This information is given for each deny list file provided.

-.PARAMETER blacklists
+.PARAMETER deny list
-Blacklist files, including paths, to use.
+Deny list files, including paths, to use.
 If nothing is provided script shall search localy for top_10.txt, top_100.txt, top_10000.txt and top_10_augmented.txt

 .PARAMETER DC
 The domain controller domain name e.g. password.com